-Nominate a colleague today for the Fries Award 2019!
+Click here to nominate a colleague for the Fries Award.

 The Charles Carpenter Fries Award, first given in 1967, is MCTE’s longest-running award.
 Below are the honorees for the past ten years.
 The last link will open the list of all honorees for the Fries Award.